zowe/zowe-pli-language-support/packages/language/src/parser/README.md

 The preprocessor gets the text from the `MarginsProcessor`.
 It cleans up the first character of the text and all characters from the 72th column.

-### Lexing the margin-processed text
+### Parsing preprocessor statements

-The margin-processed text is then lexed IN CHUNKS by the preprocessor lexer.
+The preprocessor parser works close together with the preprocessor lexer.

-That means, that we lex the text from % to the first semicolon.
-In that case, we handle this chunk of tokens as a preprocessor statement.

-If the start was not a %, we lex the text until the next semicolon as well, but this chunk is handled as normal PL/1 tokens.

-### Parsing the preprocessor statement

-We get a chunk of preprocessor tokens and parse them.
-The parser returns a single preprocessor statement.
-The statement is then handled by the lexer again to produce interpreter instructions for the interpreter program.
+If all hidden tokens from the input were skipped, we look at the current token.
+If the current token is a percentage, we know that we have a preprocessor statement.
+If the current token is not a percentage, we know that we have a PL/I statement.

+Percentage sign or not: we tokenize the input until the first semicolon.
+The parser then returns a single preprocessor statement.
+But the parser also decides to read more tokens via the lexer if the statement is not complete.

+### Generating instructions

+After the preprocessor parser has returned a list of preprocessor statements, the preprocessor generator generates instructions from these statements.
+This has the advantage that we have a linear list of instructions that can be addressed via index to perform branching operations.

-#### Example
+#### Example for generating instructions

 ```plain
 %dcl A fixed;